 Annual General Meeting of shareholders (AGM)

-Currently, General Meetings of shareholders are held at least once a year.
+Presently, General Meetings of shareholders are held at least once a year.
 The Annual General Meeting of shareholders is convened by public notice.
-The agenda, the notes to the agenda and the procedure for attendance – including the record date and the procedure for granting a proxy to a third party – are published in advance and posted on the company’s website.
-In 2013, the Shareholders’ Communication Channel was used for the final time to distribute the agenda and to allow shareholders who hold their shares through an associated bank to participate in proxy voting at the meeting.
-The Shareholders’ Communication Channel was terminated as of December 31, 2013.
-However, AkzoNobel will continue to provide “remote voting” possibilities for shareholders, among others by means of e-voting.
+The agenda, the notes to the agenda and the procedure for attendance – including the record date and the procedure for granting a proxy to a third party – are published in advance and posted on the .
+The company uses the Shareholders’ Communication Channel to distribute the agenda and to allow shareholders who hold their shares through an associated bank participation in the proxy voting at the meeting.

 Holding shares in the company on the record date determines the right to exercise voting rights and other rights relating to the Annual General Meeting of shareholders, notwithstanding the subsequent sale of shares thereafter.
 The notes to the agenda contain all relevant information with respect to the proposed resolutions.
-All resolutions are made on the basis of the “one share, one vote” principle (assuming an equal par value for each class of shares).
+All resolutions are made on the basis of the “one share, one vote” principle.
 All resolutions are adopted by absolute majority, unless the law or the company’s Articles of Association stipulate otherwise.

 The Annual General Meeting of shareholders reviews the annual report and decides on adoption of the financial statements and the dividend proposal, as well as on the discharge of the members of the Supervisory Board and the Board of Management.
-In deviation from the Act on Corporate Governance (Frijns) that came into force on July 1, 2013, holders of common shares in aggregate representing at least 1 percent of the total issued capital may submit proposals for the agenda of the Annual General Meeting of shareholders.
+Holders of common shares in aggregate representing at least 1 percent of the total issued capital may submit proposals for the agenda of the Annual General Meeting of shareholders.
 These proposals must be adequately substantiated and must be submitted in writing, or electronically, to the company’s head office in Amsterdam at least 60 calendar days in advance of the meeting.
-The draft minutes of the Annual General Meeting of shareholders (in Dutch) are made available on the company’s corporate website within three months of the meeting date.
-The final and duly signed minutes are made available online within six months of the meeting date.
+The minutes of the Annual General Meeting of shareholders (in Dutch) are made available on the within three months of the meeting date.

 The Annual General Meeting of shareholders approves or adopts, as the case may be, among other matters: